-- a) if a compulsory movement has been left out completely and deliberately, the judge has to give a zero (0) for this movement. - b) the scores for both choreography and degree of difficulty cannot be higher than maximum 5.5. - c) it is up to the judge to go lower with these two marks if more than one movement has been left out. - d) if a competitor deliberately shows movements of a higher level not mentioned in the test sheet no mark for the technical execution of that movement is possible. - e) the scores for both choreography and degree of difficulty cannot be higher than maximum 5.5. - f) it is up to the judge to go lower with these two marks if more than one movement of a higher level has been deliberately shown. - g) the combination will not be eliminated for showing a movement of a higher level.
+- a) if a compulsory movement has been left out completely and deliberately, the judge has to give a zero (0) for this movement - b) the scores for both choreography and degree of difficulty cannot be higher than maximum 5.5 - c) it is up to the judge to go lower with these two marks if more than one movement has been left out - d) if a competitor deliberately shows movements of a higher level not mentioned in the test sheet no mark for the technical execution of that movement is possible - e) the scores for both choreography and degree of difficulty cannot be higher than maximum 5.5 - f) it is up to the judge to go lower with these two marks if more than one movement of a higher level has been deliberately shown - g) the combination will not be eliminated for showing a movement of a higher level

-8.6.1 Examples of movement of a higher level - refer to table 6.11 and 6.12
+8.6.1 Examples of movement of a higher level - refer to table 8.11 and 8.12

-- a) Novice walk pirouette, shoulder-in, half pass in trot and canter, flying changes. - b) Elementary half pass in trot and canter, counter changes of hand trot and canter, flying changes. - c) Medium more than 1 counter change of hand in trot.
-More than 1 counter change of hand in canter. - d) Advanced more than 2 counter changes of hand in trot, more than 3 flying changes every 4th stride, more than 1 counter change of hand in the canter, passage, piaffe. - e) FEI Pony level- flying changes, canter half passes, canter pirouettes, piaffe, passage,more than half a walk pirouette (>180°). - f) FEI Junior level canter pirouettes, piaffe, passage.
-More than half a walk pirouette (>180°), Flying changes in a sequence of 4 strides or less (insufficient mark for all flying changes), More than one counter changes of hand in canter (insufficient mark for canter half passes left and right) - g) FEI Young Rider (PSG) flying changes in sequences of two tempis and/or one tempis, piaffe, passage.
-More than half canter pirouette (>180°). - h) Intermediate I flying changes shown as one tempi changes, piaffe, passage. more than single canter pirouette (>360°) - i) Medium Tour Freestyle transitions passage/piaffe/passage or vice versa shown in continuum - j) Grand Prix more than double pirouettes in canter, airs above the ground, cantering backward
+- a) Novice walk pirouette, shoulder-in, half pass in trot and canter, flying changes - b) Elementary half pass in trot and canter, counter changes of hand trot and canter, flying changes - c) Medium more than 1 counter change of hand in trot.
+More than 1 counter change of hand in canter - d) Advanced more than 2 counter changes of hand in trot, more than 3 flying changes every 4th stride, more than 1 counter change of hand in the canter, passage, piaffe - e) FEI Pony level- intentionally executed flying changes, canter half passes, canter pirouettes, piaffe, passage, clearly more than half a walk pirouette (>180°) - f) FEI Junior level canter pirouettes, piaffe, passage.
+Clearly more than half a walk pirouette (>180°), Flying changes in a sequence of 4 strides or less (insufficient in final mark for all flying changes), more than one counter change of hand in canter (insufficient mark for canter half passes left and right)

+- g) FEI Young Rider (PSG) flying changes in sequences of two tempis and/or one tempis, piaffe, passage.
+More than half canter pirouette (>180°).
+No technical mark, marks for choreography and degree of difficulty max 5.5 - h) Intermediate I flying changes shown as one tempi changes, piaffe, passage. more than single canter pirouette (>360°) - i) Medium Tour Freestyle transitions passage/piaffe/passage or vice versa shown in continuum - j) Grand Prix more than double pirouettes in canter, airs above the ground, cantering backward